 "Celebrating the Life and Contributions of a People"

-Over the years, the Museum's collection has grown to include over 400,000 objects, images and documents ranging from utilitarian and domestic objects to fine and folk art, memorabilia, furnishings and costumes, photographs and negatives, books and periodicals.
-Our holdings are made available for research, exhibitions, for loan to other museums, and used in the Museum's many educational programs.
+Over the years, AAMP's collection has grown to include over 400,000 objects, images and documents ranging from utilitarian and domestic objects to fine and folk art, memorabilia, furnishings and costumes, photographs and negatives, books and periodicals.
+Our holdings are made available for research, exhibitions, for loan to other museums, and used in the museum's many educational programs.

 - The land on which the museum was built was once part of a historic black community.

 - Location: NW Corner 7th and Arch Streets (Map)

 - Tourism information: W-Sa 10am-5pm; Su noon-5pm; Admission: Adults $14; Children 4-12, students with I.D., and seniors $10.
 (215) 574-0380 ext.
 225